ecvsgl/MLproject-DrivenData-PumpItUp/README.md

 # ML Project for "Pump it Up: Data Mining the Water Table" (competition hosted by DrivenData.org)

+First of all, a great shout-out to the other co-owner of this project, github.com/zhrgns !
+We put our effort to this analysis collectively.

 ## Problem Description

 This is a multi-class classification problem regarding water pumps in Tanzania, where the goal is to classify water pumps' status either as: "functional", "needs repair", or "nonfunctional".
 The data is provided by the Tanzanian Ministry of Water.
 If a good statistical model is built, pump maintenance can be improved, which would lead to better access to water.